Natural Pet Care—Superfoods for Pets

-So you've experienced the many wonderful benefits of adding Superfoods to your diet.
-You've considered your health, your partners and your children's.
-You've already passed the good news on to extended family and friends and you've become an advocate for Superfoods to just about anyone and everyone you meet, at your yoga meet, the coffee shop, the grocery store.
+So you've experienced the many wonderful benefits of adding superfoods to your diet.
+You've considered your own, your partner's, and your children's health; you've already passed the good news on to extended family and friends; and you've become an advocate for superfoods to just about anyone and everyone you meet—at your yoga class, the coffee shop, and the grocery store.
 We get it, you're excited!

-Cats are typically much pickier eaters than dogs and have more sensitive stomachs, so it’s usually easier to boost doggie kibble with Superfoods than cat chow.
-These are some delicious Superfoods that are suitable for dogs, but check with your veterinarian before switching up your pet’s diet.
+Cats are typically much pickier eaters than dogs and have more sensitive stomachs, so it’s usually easier to boost doggie kibble with superfoods than cat chow.
+These are some delicious superfoods that are suitable for dogs, but check with your veterinarian before switching up your pet’s diet.

 Before giving your dog any people food, do your research to make sure it’s safe and consult your veterinarian with any questions you may have.
 Remember to make any dietary changes gradually and with small amounts and if your dog experiences any sort of reaction, immediately consult a veterinarian.